ververica/flink-sql-gateway/README.md

 | INSERT OVERWRITE ... | Submit a Flink `INSERT OVERWRITE` SQL job |

 # Run Gateway with Different Executors
-You might want to run the gateway with a Flink on Yarn or Kubernetes deployment.
+You might want to run the gateway on a standalone Flink cluster or with Yarn / Kubernetes deployment.
 Flink SQL gateway currently supports the following executors:
 * **[Standalone Flink Session](https://ci.apache.org/projects/flink/flink-docs-release-1.10/ops/deployment/cluster_setup.html)**: This is the default executor in Flink.
 No further configuration is needed.
 * **[Flink on Yarn Session](https://ci.apache.org/projects/flink/flink-docs-release-1.10/ops/deployment/yarn_setup.html)**: Set the following options in `$FLINK_HOME/conf/flink-conf.yaml` to use this executor.
     ```